 Interestingly, statistics show that women in Singapore actually earn more than men until the age of 29.
 This may be because men need to complete their national military service when they are young, and therefore don’t have the same work experience as their female counterparts.

-Expats may be surprised to learn that Singapore has one of the largest gender pay gaps in the ASEAN region, although it has narrowed over time.
-For instance, between 2012 and 2022, it dropped from 27.1% to 15.6% in the all-important finance industry.
+Expats may be surprised to learn that Singapore has one of the largest gender pay gaps in the ASEAN region, although it narrowed between 2015 and 2023.

 Organizations such as the Association of Women for Action and Research (AWARE) continue to campaign about the country’s gender pay gap, running awareness-raising events and lobbying the government for change.